- February 18, 2021

 "Lucid Cycle" is a first-person exploration game that immerses players in a series of dream-like scenarios, where they must solve puzzles and navigate shifting landscapes to uncover deeper meanings.
 With its beautiful 3D environments and thought-provoking concepts, players will experience a surreal journey through the world of dreams.
 Each scenario presents a unique challenge, requiring observation, problem-solving, and adaptation to progress through the game.

-- Beautiful graphics and varied dreamscapes create a visually stunning experience.
+- Beautiful graphics and varied dreamscapes that create a stunning atmosphere.

-- The game can feel tedious and lacks a cohesive narrative, leading to a disjointed experience.
+- The game can feel tedious and lacks a cohesive narrative, with some segments being overly simplistic or frustrating.

-- Frequent bugs and performance issues detract from the overall enjoyment of the game.
+- Frequent bugs and performance issues detract from the overall experience, leading to potential softlocks and inconsistent controls.

 “It's literally a game of dreaming, where each stage of the dream we live in a different universe, with distinct gameplays.”